 - In a saucepan, combine 1/3 cup sugar, brown sugar, flour, cocoa and coffee granules.
 Stir in water until blended.
 Bring to a boil; cook and stir for 1 minute (mixture will be thick).
 Remove from the heat.
 Stir in chocolate until melted.
 Stir a small amount of hot filling into egg yolks; return all to the pan, stirring constantly.
 Cool to room temperature.

 - Let egg whites stand at room temperature for 30 minutes.
-In a bowl, beat egg whites until foamy.
+In a mixing bowl, beat egg whites until foamy.
 Add cream of tartar; beat on medium speed until soft peaks form.
 Gradually add remaining sugar, 1 tablespoon at a time, beating on high until stiff peaks form.
 Gently fold a fourth of the egg white mixture into chocolate mixture; fold in remaining egg white mixture.

 - Spoon batter into prepared dishes.
 Bake at 325° for 25-35 minutes or until a toothpick inserted near the center comes out clean.
 Cool on wire racks.
 Dust with confectioners' sugar.
 Refrigerate leftovers.
 Yield: 7 servings.